Fivell/policies/source/sections/12-breach_policy.md

      regarding the breach.
    - Resolution steps taken to mitigate the breach and prevent future occurrences.
-2. Notice to Media: Datica Customers are responsible for providing notice to prominent media outlets at the Customer's discretion.
+2. Notice to Media: Versionista Customers are responsible for providing notice to prominent media outlets at the Customer's discretion.
-3. Notice to Secretary of HHS: Datica Customers are responsible for providing notice to the Secretary of HHS at the Customer's discretion.
+3. Notice to Secretary of HHS: Versionista Customers are responsible for providing notice to the Secretary of HHS at the Customer's discretion.

 ## 12.4 Sample Letter to Customers in Case of Breach